-Mr Bruce Linton is the founder, Chairman and CEO of Canopy Growth Corporation, one of the world’s leading medical cannabis companies.
-Canopy Growth is the world’s largest producer of legal cannabis and recently entered into a strategic partnership with AusCann.
+Mr Bruce Linton was the founder, Chairman and CEO of Canopy Growth Corporation, one of the worlds leading medical cannabis companies.
+Canopy Growth is the worlds largest producers of legal cannabis and recently entered into a strategic partnership with AusCann.

 Bruce has more than ten years of senior executive experience in the high-tech sector as a founder, executive and board member.
 He has a proven track record of international success, working extensively with the World Bank and the Asia Development Bank.
 Bruce enjoys a high profile in the global medicinal cannabis sector and has a demonstrable track record of raising the capital required to build large scale cannabis business.